 - Extensive training in qualitative and quantitative research methods including in-depth interviewing techniques, questionnaire expertise and survey methodology, and experimental design.

-- In-depth knowledge of tribal dynamics, local politics, and elections under authoritarianism gleaned from over 150 interviews and election monitoring in Jordan (2013) and Kuwait (2012 and 2013).
+- In-depth knowledge of tribal dynamics, local politics, and elections under authoritarianism gleaned from over 150 interviews and election monitoring in Jordan (2013 and 2016) and Kuwait (2012 and 2013).

-- Native English speaker; advanced written and spoken formal and Levantine Arabic; intermediate knowledge of French; beginner’s knowledge of Swedish.
+- Native English speaker; advanced written and spoken formal and Levantine Arabic; intermediate knowledge of French; intermediate knowledge of Swedish.

 - Intimate understanding of the culture and worldview of Near Eastern and North African societies gained from years of residency in multiple countries throughout this region.